ClinSeq/Clinical-Cancer-Genomics-Course/docs/schedule.md

                 <tr>
                     <td class="time">10:00-10:45</td>
                     <td class="td-align-left">
-                        How to curate somatic and germline variation for clinical use.
+                        How to curate somatic- and germline variation for clinical use </br>
+                        Joint curation of variants
                     </td>
                     <td>Johan</td>
                     <td>Wargentin</td>